deye9/node-multi-tenant/README.md

 Drop all migrations for the tenants in the tenants folder.

 1. A global emitter event is created, kindly emit the req.headers.host to it.
 It is highly recommended this be done in your routers file / module.
-Below is a sample code
+Below is a sample code.

 ```

 /*
  * Routes file
  *